bigboards/bigboards-docs/docs/gettingstarted.md

-# Getting Started
+# Big Data in 1-2-3
 To get you up and running as fast as possible, here are the steps you need to take:

  1. Plug in network and power
  2. Ensure your cluster is linked to the Hive
- 2. Connect your browser to `http://<hex-name>.hex.bigboards.io:7000/`
+ 2. Connect your browser to the MMC `http://<hex-name>.hex.bigboards.io:7000/`
  3. Install an app from the library

 ## Network and power
-Since your BigBoards micro-cluster is an networked electronic device, it benefits from being connected ot your LAN and getting power.
+Since your BigBoards micro-cluster is a networked electronic device, it benefits from being connected ot your LAN and getting power.
 This means you will have to make a connection from your device to a free ethernet port and your wall outlet.

 > An external power supply is shipped with your device.